-Repayment terms for this type of loan depend on use of funding.
-Generally, you’re looking at the following maturity terms: 25 years for real estate, 10 years for machinery, and up to 7 years for working capital.
+Repayment terms for this type of loan depend on how you use the funding.
+Generally, you’re looking at the following maturity terms: 25 years for real estate, 10 years for machinery, and up to seven years for working capital.

 The CDC/504 loan can be used to buy major assets in order to expand or improve your business, like purchasing equipment, acquiring commercial real estate, and building or renovating existing facilities.

-Repayment terms also depend on planned use of funding.
+Like the SBA 7(a), the repayment terms of SBA CDC/504 loans also depend on how you use the funding.
 If you’ll be purchasing equipment, the loan term is 10 years.
 If you’re using your loan to finance land and buildings projects (such as landscaping and facility renovations), then the loan term is 20 years.